The Feral Abstract Expressionist of Honey Island Swamp

 McNease constantly explored abstraction, moving effortlessly between — and merging — photography, painting, and sculpture.
 His foray into collage had begun in the early 1980s and was expanded with a mature series in 1989–90.
 With great precision and planning, he cut his larger photographic prints into long thin strips and rearranged them as rhythmic abstract images.
 His predecessors in such pure abstract expressionism in photography include Francois Bruguière, a painter who in 1912 first cut, arranged, and then photographed his paper abstractions under controlled lighting.
 Henry Holmes Smith, who taught at Chicago Bauhaus, produced cameraless abstract images.
 In the 1950s Lotte Jacobi also created cameraless prints she called photogenics.
 Aaron Siskind’s images of graffiti, peeling paint, and worn posters established him as the preeminent photographer associated with Abstract Expressionism in the 1950s.
 But McNease’s carefully composed strips of photographs break new ground and generate a flow between photographic techniques and new painting techniques.

-In 1984 the artist remarried.
-But after their cottage in the swamp was wiped out by a hurricane and they moved to his parents’ property in East Pearl Camp, Louisiana, near the Mississippi border.
-There he continued to create photo-collages as well as develop his brushstroke transfer process on glass and other supports, almost always found materials.
+In 1984 the artist remarried, and together they purchased an old hunting camp in Perlington, Mississippi, where the Mulatto Bayou meets the East Pearl River.
+Straight across the river from their camp was the Honey Island Swamp Marina.
+“Not a more perfect place on earth to dwell,” declared McNease.
+There he continued to create photo-collages as well as develop his brushstroke transfer process on glass and other supports, almost always finding materials at low or no-cost.
 For example, on January 14, 1996, he wrote:

 Forgot to mention in my last dreary passage…hundreds of sheets (40.5 cm x 25.5 cm) of glass scored!
 Karen, in her (fortunate for me) constant vigil, discovered a store in the outlet center (where she manages a store) going out of business.
 With great attention to detail and diligent awareness, the glass (actually shirt cubes) was procured — at no cost!!!
 So, there was a bright spot in an otherwise dismal week — six pickup truck loads.
 Amazingly, all materials (other than paint, etc.) over the past 3 plus years were obtained from that outlet center (signs, bulbs etc.).
 Obviously, money is, and should never be, no impediment to creation.
 If the need is there, there is a way.

 In 1997, his wife was diagnosed with bone cancer.
 For the next two years his art production stalled, as he became her primary caregiver.
-After her death in 1999 his tendency to be reclusive heightened and relatives said he became agoraphobic.
-In what was his last move, he bought two acres in Honey Island Swamp near Pearl River in eastern Saint Tammany Parish.
-There he became an even more avid kayaker, birdwatcher, fisherman, and camper — and wrote about protecting the bayou environment that he credited as the wellspring of his creative inspiration.
+Relatives said that her death in 1999, coupled with that of his mother, led him to become even more reclusive and eventually agoraphobic.
+In what was his last transition, he moved back to the two-acre Porter’s River Home Place located on the fringe of Honey Island Swamp near Pearl River in eastern Saint Tammany Parish.
+Increasingly, he took to the water in his kayak, birdwatching, fishing, and camping — and wrote about protecting the bayou environment that he credited as the wellspring of his creative inspiration.
 He was adamant about “Man’s systematic destruction of the planet earth.”
 A poet and philosopher, he left behind hundreds of pages of his writing on art, life, and the cosmos.
 Fortunately, he also carefully numbered and documented each artwork in a series of notebooks.

 On August 29, 2005 Hurricane Katrina made its final landfall at the mouth of the Pearl River, pushing a storm surge up the river and through the bayou.
 Eschewing the warnings of authorities to move to higher ground, McNease was undaunted.
 Committed to experiencing the full force of nature, and despite the obvious danger, he managed to convince a neighbor to chain him to a post on his property and not unbind him until after the hurricane had passed.
 In the driving rain, winds of 120 mph toppled trees around him while brush and branches beat his body for hours.
 As the river water rose all round him, the artist was exuberant.
 He later wrote, “Chaos, after all, is the nature of abstraction as abstraction is the nature of chaos.”